Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 If your installation directory or ModustToolbox™ version differs, replace `<~>` with the installation path for the ModusToolbox™ and `<tools_3.2>` with the correct version.

-Your PSoC62S2 Pioneer Kit should now be flashed with the application image to run as Matter v1.1 Smart-Lock Device.
+Your PSOC™ 62S2 Pioneer Kit should now be flashed with the application image to run as Matter v1.1 Smart-Lock Device.

 ## Step 3.
 Experience the Matter Demo